Aidan-McNay/vivado-tutorial/docs/block_designs.rst

           * **Validation**: Vivado can help validate our block design, to try and catch any obvious mistakes.
 Click on **Tools -> Validate Design**.
-You should hopefully get that validation was successful!
+You may get some warnings about the DDR interface (since it uses unconventional timing), but the design should otherwise be good!
           * **Generation**: We additionally need to generate the design files for our block design.
 On the left-hand side, in **Flow Navigator**, under **IP Integrator**, click on